 └── neovim-overlay.nix # Overlay that adds Neovim derivation

-This derivation creates an init.lua
+This derivation creates an init.lua as follows:

-are sourced automatically, as if they were plugins.
+Modules in nvim/plugin/ are sourced automatically, as if they were plugins.

-Because they are added to the runtime path at the end of the resulting init.lua
+Because they are added to the runtime path at the end of the resulting init.lua,

 Neovim sources them after loading plugins.